The Best Medicare Supplement (Medigap) Plans in Pennsylvania

 Time is of the essence when enrolling in Pennsylvania Medigap for the first time.
 Once you're enrolled in Medicare Part A and Part B, you'll have an initial Medigap enrollment period of six months.
 This enrollment period starts during the month you turn 65.
 The reason it's so important to enroll during this initial enrollment period is because it's one of the few times insurance companies are prohibited from using underwriting when considering your application for Medigap coverage.

 Underwriting is a process in which the insurance company assesses your risk and determines if it's willing to give you coverage.
-During your initial Medigap enrollment period, an insurer must issue you a Medigap policy, even if you have a pre-existing condition.
+During your initial Medigap open enrollment period, an insurer must issue you a Medigap policy, even if you have a pre-existing condition.
 Insurers are also prohibited from charging you more money based on your health status.
 This is known as guaranteed issue rights.

 Once your initial Medigap enrollment period ends, these guaranteed issue rights typically go away, which means you may have to pay more for your coverage if you have a chronic health condition.
 Depending on the severity of any health conditions you have, you may not even be able to get Medigap coverage once your guaranteed issue rights expire.